mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If you keep the sale a secret until the deal closes, you're effectively lying to your team.
 An acquisition is something that will have a major impact on their lives, and there are important decisions they might make where it would greatly benefit them to know about the sale.

 On the other hand, if you're completely transparent about the sale to your team, you take on a huge amount of risk.
 Members of the team might threaten to leave and put the sale in jeopardy unless you offer them bonuses or promotions.
-Or they might worry about the sale or lose motivation and their job performance might tank.
+Or they might lose motivation in the face of a looming sale and tank their job performance, either intentionally or unintentionally.

 In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale against me.
-At the same time, my experience throughout my life is that people do weird things when they know a relationship is about to end.
+At the same time, I've found that people do weird things at the ends of relationships, both personal and professional.

 I ultimately told the team as soon as I signed the broker agreement.
 I ended up regretting that decision slightly.

 Nothing catastrophic happened, but announcing the sale made certain parts of managing the team more difficult.
-I'm being intentionally vague on this point to protect the team's privacy.
+I'm being intentionally vague on this point to respect everyone's privacy.

 What I didn't realize until we were in it was that the team and I faced different levels of risk.
 To the team, an acquisition meant the potential for the new owner to fire them or change their role in a way that makes them want to leave.
 And job changes are stressful, but everyone worked part-time for hourly pay.
 Nobody was about to take out a mortgage on a new home with the expectation that they'd be working at TinyPilot for the next 20 years.

-But if an employee wanted to interfere with the sale, that could mean scaring away a buyer and losing $50-100k off the valuation.
-Or worse, they could delay the sale and leave me in a position where I'm managing the company, trying to prepare it for sale, and [caring for a newborn](/i-sold-tinypilot/#whats-next) all at the same time.
+But if an employee wanted to interfere with the sale, that could mean scaring away a buyer and slicing $50-100k off the valuation.
+Worse, they could delay the sale and leave me in a position where I'm managing the company, trying to prepare it for sale, and [caring for a newborn](/i-sold-tinypilot/#whats-next) all at the same time.

 I didn't want a bad outcome for anyone, but the worst case for me was significantly worse than the worst case for any other member of the team.

 If I do this again, I'd wait to tell my team about the sale until it's a done deal, but I'd also disclose early on in working together that an acquisition is always a possibility.
-I'd explain before I even start looking for a buyer that an acquisition might happen, and the team won't know it's happening, but I'll be looking for a buyer that aligns with their interests, as I did with TinyPilot.
+I'd explain before I even start looking for a buyer that an acquisition might happen, and the team won't know it's happening.
+I'd make it clear that if it did happen, I'd be looking for a buyer that aligns with their interests, as I did with TinyPilot.

 I don't think this strategy is ideal or fair to everyone, but it's the best of a lot of bad options.